pose/webdriver-manager/README.md

 Protactor's `webdriver-manager` as a standalone Node.js module.

-**Warning:** The official protractor webdriver-manager can be found here: https://github.com/angular/protractor/blob/master/bin/webdriver-manager
+**Warning:** This is a fork.
+The official protractor webdriver-manager can be found here: https://github.com/angular/protractor/blob/master/bin/webdriver-manager

 ## Changelog